Russ Snowberger: Career

-During World War II Russ worked at Packard, where he was in charge of all dyno testing of the Rolls-Royce engines for the P-51 Mustangs.
+During World War II Snowberger worked at Packard, where he was in charge of all dyno testing of the Rolls-Royce engines for the P-51 Mustangs.
 Capt.
-Eddie Rickenbacker was instrumental in putting Russ in this position.
+Eddie Rickenbacker was instrumental in putting Snowberger in this position.

-Russ ran again at Indy in 1946 and 1947 but dropped out both years with mechanical problems.
-In 1951 Russ Snowberger ran his last race, which was the Pikes Peak Hill Climb.
+Snowberger ran again at Indianapolis in 1946 and 1947 but dropped out both years with mechanical problems.
+In 1951 Snowberger ran his last race, which was the Pikes Peak Hill Climb.
 After retiring as an active driver he spent the rest of his career as chief mechanic on the Federal Engineering team out of Detroit, Michigan from 1947 until he prepared his last Indy car for 1961.
-From 1962 until his death Russ ran a production machine company.
+From 1962 until his death Snowberger ran a production machine company.

 Later life and death

-He died on September 28, 1968 in Mount Clemens, Michigan, and is buried in Clinton Grove Cemetery in Clinton Township, Macomb County, Michigan.
+Snowberger died on September 28, 1968, in Mount Clemens, Michigan, and is buried in Clinton Grove Cemetery in Clinton Township, Macomb County, Michigan.